This blog was written by Lissy Chance from Young Gloucestershire for Mental Health Week.

 Here at Young Gloucestershire, building positive mental well-being is embedded in the work we do and our approach to supporting young people.

 We understand that key to developing positive wellbeing is the opportunity for young people to receive appropriate support from a trusted adult, build positive relationships and have a safe place where they feel comfortable.
-We believe all young people can improve their mental health and well-being and we aim to instill confidence and self-belief in the young people we work with so they are empowered to raise their aspirations and build bright futures.
+We believe all young people can improve their mental health and well-being, and we aim to instill confidence and self-belief in the young people we work with so they are empowered to raise their aspirations and build bright futures.

 Our approach puts young people at the heart.
 This means we work alongside young people to empower them to make positive life choices that they understand and are confident in, with no judgement or predetermined agenda.
-The respect is mutual enabling strong, positive relationships to be formed.
+The respect is mutual, enabling strong, positive relationships to be formed.

-We work to inspire and motivate young people whilst also providing practical and therapeutic support – the right support and the right time.
+We work to inspire and motivate young people whilst also providing practical and therapeutic support – the right support and at the right time.
 Along with our work naturally helping to improve mental health, we also work specifically with mental health needs, providing therapeutic services for young people such as therapeutic arts, counselling and even a therapy dog!

 Positive mental health and wellbeing is a core element of the EmpowHER programme we run in schools with young women and girls who are facing challenges in their lives.
 Throughout our twelve-week delivery model, mental health, wellbeing and resilience are embedded into sessions to help young women and girls build a better understanding of themselves and how to support others who may be having difficulties.